Back

 The 3 types of the Agile team structure exist only in textbooks.
 In reality, every workgroup is a complex and dynamic microorganism that has a diverse set of employees as well as its own rules.

-When it comes to our company, Purrweb’s web development team strategy is to have versatile team members that fully represent our expertise.
-We have both universal soldiers and profound experts in-house who are focused and meticulous but also know how to adjust.
+When it comes to our company, Purrweb’s web development team strategy is to have versatile team members who fully represent our expertise.
+We have both in-house universal soldiers and profound experts who are not only focused and meticulous but also know how to adjust.
 Over time, we managed to build fast and clear communication within the company, and we gladly work with any projects no matter their size or budget.

-Also, part of our approach is to invest in people and to give team members an opportunity to grow.
-For example, someone can join us as a general specialist and narrow down their expertise.
-Or another way around, if our team members want to try to develop new skills and take more roles and responsibilities in sales, finances, marketing, we always support and encourage them.
+Also, part of our approach is to invest in people and to allow members to grow.
+For example, someone can join us as a general specialist and narrow down their expertise or the other way around.
+If our team members want to try developing new skills and take on more roles and responsibilities in sales, finances, and marketing, we always support and encourage them.

-After you get the idea of the main team structures, the next step is to find out who is who on the web development agile team.
+After you get the idea of the main team structures, the next step is to find out who is on the software development team.
 The classic scheme is the following:

 • product owner